Skip to main content

 AIM

 Until now, historians and curators have become used to a world where it has only been possible to work with a small selection of the sources – museum objects, archive documents, pictures, films, maps, or publications, for example – potentially relevant to the history they want to explore.
-We hope to overcome this major constraint on the histories that can be created and shared with the wider public in museums, publications and online.
+We are working to overcome this major constraint on the histories that can be created by curators and historians, whether they do history for fun or as a job.

-The new narratives they create will be expressed in the project’s mobile digital exhibition space, on its website and in a slew of popular and academic outputs.
+The new narratives we are creating will be expressed in the project’s digital exhibit, whose first version was shown at the Discovery Museum, Newcastle 28th October - 25th February 2023, on our website and in a slew of popular and academic outputs.

 OUTPUTS